Developing some familiarity with the command line will come in very handy.

 Inside the folder you want to version control: git init

-This will create the hidden .git
+This will create the hidden .git directory that git uses as

 storage.